21.3. Satisfied: ‘Satisfied’ as to prior art base

 Date Published

-Most objections to do with the prior art base concern designs published in a document within or outside Australia (s 15(2)(b)).
-This means that, to justify being ‘satisfied’ as to the prior art base, the examiner will need to provide some evidence of the publication of the document in which the prior art appears.
+Most objections based on the prior art base concern designs published in a document within or outside Australia (s 15(2)(b)).
+This means that, to be ‘satisfied’ as to prior art, the examiner will need to provide evidence of the publication of the document in which the prior art appears.

 Objections that relate to section 15(2)(c) are more complex since the priority date of the design in the prior art base may not have been verified.
 If a potential citation forms part of the prior art base on the basis of a priority claim, the examiner will need to verify this.